proc7ts/fun-events/README.md

 // An `OnEvent` event sender accepts event receivers with compatible event signature const onEvent: OnEvent<[string, Event]>;

-// Call an `OnEvent.to()` method to register receiver
+// An `OnEvent` sender is a function that registers a receiver.
-// An event supply returned can be cut off to unregister the receiver const supply: EventSupply = onEvent.to(eventReceiver);
+// An event supply returned can be cut off to unregister the receiver. const supply: Supply = onEvent(eventReceiver);

 // ...generate some events...

-supply.off(); // The eventReceiver will no longer receive events after this call
+supply.off(); // The `eventReceiver` will no longer receive events after this call.
 ```